 I was looking for a motor-trishaw to take me to a few sights in the afternoon and it didn’t take long for one to find me instead.
 The driver only spoke a few words of English but seemed to understand where I wanted to go.
 Our challenge began when we tried to agree a time to meet.
 He kept holding up three fingers, I kept holding up two whilst pointing to ‘2 o’clock’ on my watch.
 Before long we were surrounded by another ten men who were offering to help translate our conversation, despite none of them speaking any more English than my driver.

 Before I left for my lunch and nap, our newly appointed translator asked ‘how will you remember him, we all look the same to you don’t we?’
-I started to feign offense at his question before I realised he was right and I pointed to the word ‘Dunlop’ that was written on the shirt of my driver.
+I started to feign offense at his question before I realized he was right and I pointed to the word ‘Dunlop’ that was written on the shirt of my driver.
 “Mr Dunlop” I said, “I will remember this is Mr Dunlop”.
-The crowd burst out laughing and kept repeating “Mr Dunlop” as I realised I had inadvertently given my driver a new nickname.
+The crowd burst out laughing and kept repeating “Mr Dunlop” as I realized I had inadvertently given my driver a new nickname.
+Oops 😉

 5. A hair salon in Monywa

 Using charades to have conversations with non-English speaking locals can be useful and entertaining.
-When you are using charades to ask for a hair wash at a salon that also has scissors it can also be risky.
+However when you are using charades to ask for a hair wash at a salon that also has scissors, it can also be downright risky.